mixsung/daily-vegan-app/README.md

 ### Download the APK

-In Github, Go to , choose the latest version and download the .apk file.
+In Github, Go to [daily_vegan-flutter-app release](https://github.com/mixsung/daily-vegan-app/releases/tag/v0.0.1-alpha), choose the latest version and download the .apk file.

 ### Install the APK
 On your Android phone,